Best Hiking in San Antonio

 The terrain in Garner State Park includes both moderate inclines and rugged sections, making it a mix of both a casual walk and a moderate climb.
 While there are hills, the trails are generally accessible to diverse hikers.

-To enter Garner State Park, there is an admission fee of $8 per adult (age 13 and above), and free for children 12 and under.
-This fee allows visitors to access and enjoy the park's hiking trails, picnic areas, and other recreational amenities.
+To enter Garner State Park, there is an admission fee of $8 per adult (age 13 and older), and free for children 12 and under.

 WEBSITE | 234 RR 1050, Concan, TX 78838